-Nyx's latest version is 1.4.5, released April 28th, 2012.
-Prior to our upcoming release this application went under the name of 'arm'.
+Nyx's latest version is 2.0.4, released November 5th, 2017.
+Prior this application went under the name of 'arm'.
 Sorry for the confusion!What does Nyx provide?

 Bandwidth used by Tor.
 You can press 'i' to pick the graphing interval, or 's' to show other usage statistics.

 Tor logs a wealth of information about itself.
 We present it, colorized and deduplicated.
 Press 'e' to select what events are logged and 'f' to filter to just what you want.